Clouse-jc/pdsnd_github/README.md

 Bikeshare

 ### Description
-Bikeshare analyzes transit data from Washington DC, Chicago or, New York City and provides statistics as well as showing the raw data
+Bikeshare analyzes transit data from Washington DC, Chicago or, New York City and provides statistics It can also display the raw data 5 rows at a time

 ### Files used
 bikeshare_2.py